History of Trieste: The school problem

-In Trieste, between 10 and 12 July 1868, there were demonstrations for subsequent academic freedom in a petition signed by 5,858 citizens and presented to the illustrious city council, which demanded the right to use the Italian language in state schools.
-These demonstrations degenerated into clashes and violence in the main city streets, with local Slovenes enlisted among the Habsburg soldiers, which caused the death of Rodolfo Parisi student, killed 26 bayonets and two workers Sussa Francis and Nicholas Zecchia.
-A witness to the character turned hired by the school problem, it should be remembered that there were even more violent clashes.
-In 1913 there was a slight scuffle at the High School of Commerce Pasquale Revoltella between Italian and Slavic students, tied to a language issue.
-The Slovenian company Balcan university decided to intervene, in theory in protest, so a few days later (13 March 1913) there were other clashes, a far greater gravity to the previous ones, which caused the death of an Italian student hit by a bullet during a shootout.
+In Trieste, between 10 and 12 July 1868, there were demonstrations for academic freedom following a petition signed by 5,858 citizens and presented to the city council, which demanded the right to use the Italian language in state schools.
+These demonstrations degenerated into clashes and violence in the main city streets, with local Slovenes enlisted among the Habsburg soldiers, which caused the death of student Rodolfo Parisi, killed after being stabbed 26 times by bayonets and of two workers Sussa Francis and Nicholas Zecchia.
+It should be remembered that there were even more violent clashes.
+In 1914 there was a slight scuffle at the High School of Commerce Pasquale Revoltella between Italian and Slavic students, tied to a language issue.
+The Slovenian Balcan university society intervened, in theory in protest, so a few days later (13 March 1914) there were other far more severe clashes, which caused the death of an Italian student hit by a bullet during a shooting.

 Another point of school problem which caused bitter divisions was the request to allow the establishment of an Italian university in Trieste.
-The question had been put forward since 1848 and had become more pressing after 1866, since students from Trieste (and in general the Italians who were subjects of Vienna) saw now interpose the border between them and the Italian universities of Padua, where he was previously used to go to school.
-The legitimacy of the request to establish a university in Trieste Italian, but denied the grant is for fear of displeasing the Slovenian group or to see it put forward a similar request to the central Austrian was recognized in principle, because it is stipulated that a cultural center and studies of this type would eventually strengthen the Italian irredentism.
+The question had been put forward since 1848 and had become more pressing after 1866, since students from Trieste (and in general Italians who were subjects of the empire) saw a border placed between them and the Italian universities of Padua, where they previously went to study.
+The Austrian state in principle recognized the legitimacy of the request to establish an Italian university in Trieste, but denied the concession for fear of displeasing the Slovenian group or to see it put forward a similar request and because it foresaw that such a centre of culture and studies would eventually strengthen the Italian irredentism.

 The labour issue

-The largest city, industrial and commercial center of Trieste attracted an intense migratory movement from neighboring regions, and the empire, both the Italian state.
-They arrived well in the city of Trieste immigrants of many nationalities, including mainly Italians and Southern Slavs.
-They arose at the time of major concern in the Italian community on the possibility that the empire favored the Slav immigration in Trieste and at the same time sfavorisse Italian.
+The large urban, industrial and commercial centre of Trieste attracted an intense migratory movement from neighboring regions, both from the empire, and the Italian state.
+Thus arrived in the city of Trieste immigrants of many nationalities, but principally Italians and Southern Slavs.
+Fears arose in the Italian community that the empire favoured the immigration of Slavs over Italians.